supertokens/blog/content/hacktoberfest-supertokens/index.md

 1. Carefully read through the [contribution guide](https://github.com/supertokens/create-supertokens-app/blob/master/CONTRIBUTING.md).
 2. Check whether we support your chosen [backend](https://github.com/supertokens/create-supertokens-app/tree/master/boilerplate/backend), [frontend](https://github.com/supertokens/create-supertokens-app/tree/master/boilerplate/frontend) or [fullstack](https://github.com/supertokens/create-supertokens-app/tree/master/boilerplate/fullstack).
-3. (Optional) Also check whether someone else is already trying to cover what you'd like to contribute with.
-These things are always easier in a team 😉
+3. Before getting started, create a GitHub issue with the name and details of your scaffold submission.
+You can connect and collaborate if a similar contribution issue has been opened.
+These things are always easier in a team. 😉
 4. Make sure to follow the Hacktoberfest [guidelines](https://hacktoberfest.com/participation/#contributors)
 5. Stuck?
 Got questions?
 Hit us up on [discord](https://supertokens.com/discord)!
 Make sure to use the dedicated #hacktoberfest-2024 channel for this purpose.